California Farm Tractor Accident Lawyer

 Defective Manufacturing of Tractors

-In addition to farm tractor rollovers, another factor in serious tractor accidents is poor manufacturing or tractors' design.
+In addition to farm tractor rollovers, another factor in serious tractor accidents is poor manufacturing or tractor design.
 Modern tractors are legally obligated to be manufactured with rollover protection systems.
 In fact, rollover protection systems were mandated to be included in tractors by the U.S. Department of Labor.
 This means all new tractors are required to have some form of rollover protective structures.
 Furthermore, tractor operators are now required to get higher levels of training before they can use these massive, complex vehicles.

 Common Types of Injuries Suffered in Tractor Accidents

-A study conducted by the University of Iowa reviewed over 500 cases of tractor-related injuries to examine the types of injuries most commonly suffered in these collisions that required emergency medical treatment.
-The study, published in the Journal of Safety Research, revealed that bone fractures the most common injury type.
+A study by the University of Iowa reviewed over 500 cases of tractor-related injuries to examine the types of injuries most commonly suffered in these collisions that required emergency medical treatment.
+The study, published in the Journal of Safety Research, revealed that bone fractures are the most common injury type.
 In fact, nearly 50 percent of reported injuries involved at least one bone fracture.
 Other common injuries suffered in tractor accidents include:

 The study showed that approximately 23 percent of people injured in a farm tractor accident required at least one day in an intensive care unit.
 Many others required days, weeks, or months of intensive medical treatment to recover from their bodily injuries.